No Image

 About

-Gadi Evron is a recognized leader in Internet security operations and arguably the world's top expert on botnets.
+Gadi Evron is recognized for his work and leadership in Internet security operations and is arguably the world’s top expert on botnets.
 He is also considered an expert on corporate security, counterespionage and cyber crime (e-fraud and phishing).
 Previously, Gadi was CISO at the Israeli government ISP (eGovernment project) and founded the Israeli Government CERT.
 He organizes and chairs worldwide conferences, vetted working groups and task forces.
 Gadi authored two books on information security and is a frequent lecturer.

 Except where otherwise noted, all postings by Gadi Evron on CircleID are licensed under a Creative Commons License.